mlnas/Differential_Privacy_Demo/dp_demo_walkthrough.md

 - **Differential Privacy is practical** — not just theory
 - **Baseline vs DP** comparison is key for understanding model hardening

----

-## Want More?

-Ask for:
-- A slide-ready summary
-- Exportable PDF or printable one-pager
-- GitHub README integration